dan-the-dev/object-calisthenics-rules/README.md

-# object-calisthenics-rules
+# Object Calisthenics Rules
-A repo to learn Object Calisthenics rules and see some examples about them in some different languages.
+A repository from DAN-THE-DEV to learn Object Calisthenics rules and see some examples about them in some different languages.